Best IEP Dispute Tool for Colorado Parents Who Can't Afford an Attorney

 CDE Resources — Authoritative source of the law.
 Limitations: written in dense legal language, provides forms but not strategy, does not teach how to build a winning complaint.

 These resources explain what the law says.
-They don't give you the tools to force the district to follow it.
-For parents who can't afford $100-$300/hour to have someone else do the enforcing, the Playbook bridges that gap.
+They don't give you the same structured tools to document requests and pursue a response.
+For parents who can't afford $100-$300/hour to have someone else manage the process, the Playbook bridges that gap.

 Who This Is For